gvwilson/thirdbit/teaching/community.md

   you can be first in.
 - Not as cynical as it sounds: if someone else is already doing what you're doing better than you, find something else to do.
+- *Get a logo*.

+What are you offering to whom?
+- Cite Kuchner: scientists think their product is papers, but they're wrong.
+  - Their product is their grant proposals: that's what gets funded.
+  - Their papers are their advertising.
+- Use weekend coding workshops as an example:
+  - Learners pay: the product is the workshop, but what are you selling to instructors?
+  - Sponsors pay: the workshops are ads, and the product is the grant proposal.
+  - What are you selling to volunteer instructors?
+    - Personal branding.
+    - Good feelings.
+    - Recruitment opportunity.

 Compare concerns:
 - Theater owner: do we have enough popcorn, are our ads up to date, who's working tonight?